Invariant Jet differentials and Asymptotic Serre duality

-Because the first term is a finite sum with respect to $1 \leq \alpha \leq r$, since $b_{lm\alpha}$ are labeled by $\alpha$, the estimates for this new form would be essentially the same as those in \cite{D1}.
-Therefore one expects
+Because the first term is a finite sum w.r.t. $1 \leq \alpha \leq r$, and since $b_{lm\alpha}$ are labeled by $\alpha$, the estimates for this new form would be essentially the same as those in \cite{D1}.
+Therefore, one expects that

-where $\gamma$ is the curvature form of $\text{det}(V^*/G_k)$ with respect to the Chern connection of the determinant of the invariant metric and $1_{\gamma,q}$ is the characteristic function of the set of those $(z, \eta)$, at which $\gamma$ is of signature $(n-q, q)$.
+where $\gamma$ is the curvature form of $\text{det}(V^*/G_k)$ w.r.t the Chern connection of the determinant of the invariant metric, and $1_{\gamma,q}$ is the characteristic function of the set of those $(z, \eta)$, at which $\gamma$ is of signature $(n-q, q)$.
 The rest of the proof follows from the proof in \cite{D1} and \cite{D2}, and \eqref{eq:Integralestimate} above. \end{proof}